xbouroseu/thesis-nnlib/README.md

 cd thesis-nnlib
 ```

-Build the framework and apps with:
+Build the framework and samples with:
 ```
 make all
 ```